Email Deliverability

 Authorizing the SPF record

 According to the RFC, the receiving mail server should (not every receiver does) check for the availability of an SPF record.
-During this check, the two different identities (HELO & MAIL FROM) are looked at.
-It then determines whether the sending address is allowed to send this email on behalf of those identities.
+The two identities (HELO & MAIL FROM) are examined during this check.
+It then determines whether the sending address can send this email on behalf of those identities.
 Most receiving mail servers check the identities in chronological order.
-"HELO" (smtp.yourcompany.com) is a somewhat "easier" identity to verify.
-If that identity is confirmed and passes authorization, the "MAIL FROM" (info@jouwbedrijf.nl) doesn't need to be checked.
+“HELO” (smtp.yourcompany.com) is a somewhat “easier” identity to verify.
+If that identity is confirmed and passes authorization, the “MAIL FROM” (info@jouwbedrijf.nl) doesn’t need to be checked.
 However, if the HELO cannot be verified, the receiving mail server must verify the more complex MAIL FROM.

 Evaluating the SPF record